Is Neuro-Symbolic AI Meeting its Promise in Natural Language Processing? A Structured Review: Discussion

 \subsection{Technical challenges}

-There is strong agreement that a successful NeSy system will be characterized by compositionality.
-Compositionality allows for the construction of new meaning from learned building blocks thus enabling extrapolation beyond the training distribution.
+There is strong agreement that a successful NeSy system will be characterized by compositionality \cite{Garcez_Lamb_2020,Cartuyvels_Spinks_Moens_2021,Garcez_Gori_Lamb_Serafini_Spranger_Tran_2019,besold2017neural,Tsamoura_Hospedales_Michael_2021,Boleda_2020,Chen_Liang_Yu_Song_Zhou_2020,Belle_2020}.
+Compositionality allows for the construction of new meaning from learned building blocks thus enabling extrapolation beyond the training data distribution.
 To paraphrase Garcez et al., one should be able to query the trained network using a rich description language at an adequate level of abstraction \cite{Garcez_Lamb_2020}.
 The challenge is to come up with dense/compact differentialble representations while preserving the ability to decompose, or unbind, the learned representations for downstream reasoning tasks.

-Bianchi et al. \cite{Bianchi2019161} propose $LTN_{EE}$, an extention of Logic Tensor Networks (LTNs), in which pre-trained embeddings are fed into the LTN.
+One such system, proposed by Bianchi et al. \cite{Bianchi2019161} is the $LTN_{EE}$ - Figure \ref{fig:Bianchi2019161} - an extention of Logic Tensor Networks (LTNs), in which pre-trained embeddings are fed into the LTN.
 They show promising results on small datasets which have the important characteristic of being capable of after-training logical inferences.
 However, $LTN_{EE}$ is limited by heavy computational requirements as the logic becomes more expressive, for example by the use of quantifiers.

-Several other studies \cite{Mao2019,Yao201842} introduce logical inference within their solutions, but all require manually designed rules, and are limited by the domain expertise of the designer.
+Other studies \cite{Mao2019,Yao201842} introduce logical inference within their solutions, but all require manually designed rules, and are limited by the domain expertise of the designer.
 Learning rules from data, or structure learning \cite{Embar_Sridhar_Farnadi_Getoor_2018} is an ongoing research topic as pointed out by \cite{von_Rueden_Mayer_Beckh_Georgiev_Giesselbach_Heese_Kirsch_Walczak_Pfrommer_Pick_etal_2021}.
 In \cite{Chaturvedi2019264} Chaturvedi et al. use fuzzy logic for emotion classification where explicit membership functions are learned.
 However, as stated by the authors, the classifier becomes very slow with the number of functions.